 Any person who has been accepted into the QRP Program is entitled to the following under the Belize Retired Persons Incentives Act, Chapter 62 of the Laws of Belize, Revised Edition 2011:

 - QRP Resident Card – QRP’s and their dependents shall receive QRP Resident Cards that entitle them to remain in the country and allow multiple entries into the country without a visa.

 - Duty Exemptions – QRP’s shall be entitled to duty exemptions of the following items for personal use only within the first year of acceptance into the program:

 - Personal and Household Effects

-- (1) Personal Motor Vehicle – Model of must be within the last 5 years (Allowed to purchase a new vehicle every 3 years with proper disposal of previous vehicle)
+- Personal Motor Vehicle (1) – Model of must be within the last 5 years (Allowed to purchase a new vehicle every 3 years with proper disposal of the previous vehicle)

 - Tax Exemptions – QRP’s shall be exempted from all taxes and duties on incomes received from a source outside of Belize, capital gains tax and inheritance tax.

 Application forms for the Qualified Retirement Program in Belize can be acquired on the Belize Tourism Board website at www.belizetourismboard.org under Resources – Tourism Forms.
 Completed Application forms and the list of supporting documents for the applicant and each dependent must be submitted to the Belize Tourism Board office on #64 Regent Street, Belize City, C.A.
 Meanwhile, all payments must be made payable to the Belize Tourism Board; USD cash or USD Cashier’s check is accepted.